SKfraz04/e-Aurum/docs/apidoc.md

 </details>

 :::warning Testing Environment
-By providing a structured and developer-friendly API ecosystem, e‑Aurum supports fast integration for digital wallets, fintech applications, institutional trading platforms, and custodial services—strengthening the overall liquidity and utility of the EAU token.
+By providing a structured and developer-friendly API ecosystem, e‑Aurum supports fast integration for digital wallets, fintech applications, institutional trading platforms, and custodial services—strengthening the overall liquidity and utility of the eAU token.
 :::